moovendhan-v/boilerplate-hub/README.md

 This Next.js application can be deployed in several ways:

-1. **Via Lovable**: Simply open [Lovable](https://lovable.dev/projects/4779b9d2-1b09-4d43-bd0b-1cb06cc88abd) and click on Share -> Publish.

-2. **Using Vercel**: As Next.js is created by Vercel, deploying to their platform is seamless:
+1. **Using Vercel**: As Next.js is created by Vercel, deploying to their platform is seamless:
    - Connect your GitHub repository to Vercel
    - Vercel will automatically detect Next.js and configure the build settings
    - Your app will be deployed with every push to the main branch